PauliusMacernis/prompts/coding/change-request.md

 **Do not include:**
 - "Here's the updated code..."
 - "I've made the following changes..."
-- Bullet lists of modifications
+- Bullet lists explaining modifications (git diff shows this)
-- Explanations of what each change does
+- Inline comments marking what's new/changed
 - Suggestions for future improvements (unless asked)
+- README or documentation files (unless asked)

 ---